databricks/spark-redshift/tutorial/README.md

 ## Conclusion ###

-The Data Sources API introduced in Spark 1.2 provides a unified interface for handling structured data.
-It unifies structured data sources under a common interface which is richer than the original RDD-based approach which used Hadoop's InputFormat API.
-In this article we explored how the `spark-redshift` package expands the Data Sources API to support Amazon Redshift which is becoming an increasingly popular choice in the Enterprise IT infrastructure.
+The Data Sources API provides a unified interface for handling structured data.
+It unifies structured data sources under a common interface which is richer than the original RDD/InputFormat-based approach.
+In this tutorial we explored how the `spark-redshift` package uses the Data Sources API to provide support for Amazon Redshift, which is becoming an increasingly popular choice in enterprise IT infrastructure.